CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for ions in the helium isoelectronic sequence

 The energy level files in CHIANTI contain values based on both observations and theoretical calculations.
 The theoretical energy levels have either been taken from the literature or calculated with the AUTOSTRUCTURE program \citep{badnell_as}.
 In the past, we have relied heavily on observed energy levels provided by \citet{NIST_ASD}.
 Currently, the NIST database contains energy levels based on observed spectra for the helium-like ions of C, N, O, and Ne.
 These energies appear to come from a publication by \citet{kelly} and we have used these for this release.
 NIST energy levels for other members of the helium isoelectronic sequence are theoretical.
 The release of version 3 of the CHIANTI database \citep{dere_v3} contained observed energy levels from version 1 of the NIST database \citep{nist_v1}.
 The energies in teh current version of NIST \citep{NIST_ASD} appear to be unchanged since then.
 These energies have been used to create the new CHIANTI ions \ion{Ti}{xxi} and \ion{Cr}{xxiii}.

 Because of the lack of updated energies in the NIST database, we have taken the approach of relying heavily on the calculations with AUTOSTRUCTURE.
-As with our work on the lithium isoelectronic sequence \citep{dere_v9}, we have used the available energies derived from measured wavelengths to tune the AUTOSTRUCTURE calculations by means of a SHFTIC file.
-For levels above the ionization potential, the same has been done but with the theoretical energies of \citet{goryaev} for the 2l2l' and 2l3l' levels and the theoretical energies of Safronova as reported in \citet{kato_safronova}.
+As with our work on the lithium isoelectronic sequence \citep{dere_v9}, we have used the available energies derived from measured wavelengths to tune the AUTOSTRUCTURE calculations by means of a SHFTIC file. {The SHFTIC file is an option that can be used when performing AUTOSTRUCTURE calculations.
+AUTOSTRUCTURE does not provide energy levels of sufficient accuracy to comparison with observed spectra.
+The SHFTIC file can be constructed to shift the AUTOSTRUCTURE energies to energies derived from observed spectra.} For levels above the ionization potential, the same has been done but with the theoretical energies of \citet{goryaev} for the 2l2l' and 2l3l' levels and the theoretical energies of Safronova as reported in \citet{kato_safronova}.

 Recently, \citet{chantler} has suggested that there is a divergence between the theoretical energy levels and the measured energy levels for the w, x, y and z lines.
 They find this discrepancy begins at around a Z of 20. \citet{indelicato} has compared several calculations of the helium-like energies of the n=2 configuration with measurements available in the literature.
 He finds a discrepancy between experiment and theory that follows a Z$^4$ behaviour and becomes apparent around Z $\sim$ 20.
 However \citet{malyshev_heseq} have peformed {\it ab initio} QED calculations and have found no discrepancy with the modern measurements.